Laurie & Beccy

 What does it mean to care for these two nearly teenagers?

 As parents who run a business and both work more than full time, the caring role takes priority.
 We spend the last day of school holidays working out who can work from home on what day so there is always a “plan A” for staying home when someone wakes up ill.

-Our term starts with independent learning plan meetings scheduled for both girls – life is hard when you are year 7 and up to 6 weeks off of school sick by term 3.
-We spend loads of time talking with the extra curricular staff too (Yes, I know your kids get sick too, but this is a little different.!).
+Our term starts with independent learning plan meetings scheduled for both girls – life is hard when you are in year 7 and had up to 6 weeks off school sick by Term 3.
+We spend loads of time talking with the extra-curricular staff too (Yes, I know your kids get sick too, but this is a little different!).